The OFC Congress is the largest gathering of football officials in Oceania with all 11 OFC Member Associations represented at its meetings.

-The OFC Congress is the gathering of Oceania’s football family.
-With all 11 Member Associations in attendance, the Congress makes decisions relating to OFC’s governing statutes and the method by which they are implemented and applied.
-It also approves the annual report and holds elections, most notably for the OFC presidency.
+The OFC Congress is also the highest decision-making body within the organisation and makes key decisions relating to the governing statutes and the method by which they are implemented and applied.

 The OFC Congress is normally held every two years, but more recently it has taken to meeting annually through extraordinary meetings.
 By holding regular meetings, the Congress has been able to have a wider influence over a growing number of issues.